Photinia stand out with their scarlet and red-colored leaves.

 Developed in New Zealand, they were introduced to the West around 25 years ago.

-They are often used as ornamental shrubs, in beds and in hedges, but can also be planted as standalones.
+The red-leaved shrub often appears as ornamental shrubs, in beds and in hedges.
+However, you can also plant it as a standalone.

-Their main feature is that they are consistently two-colored: deep red for young leaves that slowly turn green as they mature.
+Their main feature is that leaves are consistently of two colors: deep red for young leaves that slowly turn green as they mature.

 They make your hedges and shrub beds stand out with that touch of color.